xinyanh4701/about-me/README.md

 High School Enrollment: High School of Telecommunication Art and Technology

 Bio: I was born in Taishan, Guandong, China.
 I am currently enrolled in the Software Engineering Program (SEP) that my high school currently offers.
-I love to watch tech video on YouTube.
+I love to watch tech videos on YouTube.

 Schedule:
 1) English